The Carey Federation

 We plan the curriculum carefully to capture the interest of the children and build upon prior knowledge.
 Forging cross curricular links, where possible, helps to provide context and meaning to children’s learning.

+Reading is a high priority.
+Pupils will have daily opportunities to read and develop the skills within the reading curriculum through Whole Class Reading.
+We use VIPERS (Vocabulary, Inference, Predict, Explain, Retrieve, Summarise) including written comprehension activities.
+Our novel this term is Diver’s Daughter – A Tudor Story by Patrice Lawrence and The Queen’s Token by Pamela Oldfield which is about a stable boy working for Henry V111.
 Please support your children’s learning by hearing them read, reading to them or discussing what they have read five times a week and initialling in their reading record.
 It is so exciting that we will have access to Reading Buddies to support independent reading at home.
 Please can records and books be bought into school every day.

 Class Routines